 America has long had an association with the British Isles, so it was only natural that British cattle breeds predominated on our shores for many years.
 The foundation of our British cattle population was imported beginning in the late 1700s.
 These importations continued well into the following century.
-The vast majority of beef herds in America today are still built on British breeds.
+The vast majority of beef herds in America today are still built on British genetics.

 Examples of British breeds include:

 While each breed is slightly different, most British breeds share the following characteristics: